 Main contributions of MINERAL BLUE spirulina liquid extract:

 Strengthens your immune defenses : spirulina helps support the immune system.
-Phycocyanin (one of the phyto-nutrients of spirulina) is a powerful stimulant of the natural defenses.
+Phycocyanin, one of the nutrients in spirulina, stimulates the natural defenses.

 Helps the body protect itself against oxidation : Spirulina is a rich source of antioxidants which helps the body to protect itself against the consequences of oxidative stress.

 Improves your tone and vitality : improves physical performance, strength and concentration during exercise.
-Acts on fatigue and contributes to muscle repair, thereby reducing muscle stiffness and recovery.
+Acts on fatigue, thus reducing recovery time.

-Is a slimming ally : due to its incredible protein content, spirulina is a naturally satiating food, providing a rapid and lasting satiety effect.
+Is a slimming ally (in association with dietary measures): due to its incredible protein content, spirulina is a naturally satiating food, providing a rapid and lasting effect of satiety.
 It also prevents the degradation of starch.